sherlifelix/blog/_posts/2018-11-25-top-5-hindu-temples-outside-india.md

   Hindu temples near Texas, Hindu temples near New York, Hindu temples near Connecticut, Hindu temples near Jersey, Hindu temples in Indonesia
 ---
+There are many Hindu temples in India and thats a no brainer a India is the birthplace of Hinduism.
+But the religion was practised in other countries too when the Hindu kingdoms were mighty and ruled several parts of the Asian continent.
+Chek out these famous, mighty and ancient Hindu temples outside India and some of them could be closer to you to pay a visit.

 ## Angkor Wat (Angkor, Cambodia)